hoshikawa2/OCI_API_Gateway_Automation2/README.md

 - In the OpenAPI 3 spec, when there is no path_prefix, the service adopts the first path from the spec.
 Example: path=/v1/test/service ==> path_prefix will be /v1 and path will be /test/service.
 Not guarantee that **OCI API Gateway** release adopts this approach
 - The services does not implement all specifications from Swagger and OpenAPI

+## Disclaimer

+>**IMPORTANT**: The source code must be used at your own risk.
+There is no support and/or link with any company.
+The source code is free to modify and was built solely for the purpose of helping the community

 ## Acknowledgments

 - Author: Cristiano Hoshikawa (Oracle LAD A-Team Solution Engineer)